neilgrom/neilgrom.github.io/index.md

-Welcome to my brain!

-I should say, welcome to my creative hub of learning,

-growing, and dicsussing topics I find interesting.
-Topics range

-from cooking, to travel, finances, and life updates as I use this

-as a jumping off point for my future projects and inspiration
+Welcome to my creative hub of learning and self-growth.
+Here you'll find everything I'm interested in talking about, from cooking, to travel, finances, life updates, and anecdotes.
+Only real structure is that it's coming from your truly.